NUbots/NUbots/README.md

 3. Create a Vagrant base box using Packer:

-	The build-helper script has a command for this:
+	The build-helper script has a command for this Linux:

 		$ cd ~/NUClearPort
-		$ ./b create_box
+		$ ./b create_box virtualbox

+    Or Windows:

+		$ python b create_box virtualbox

 4. Run `vagrant up` from the NUClearPort directory: e.g.